 At The Franklin Institute, we provide an environment that is as nurturing as it is dynamic.
 Our team-oriented approach allows for ample learning and career growth opportunities.
 We think you will find the Institute offers the ideal atmosphere in which to best use your skills and talents.
 We are eager for your input, ideas, and inspiration.

-- Building capacity for sustainable revenue models for professional development (PD) related projects and initiatives
+- Building capacity for sustainable revenue models

 - Flexibility to assume duties as assigned related to education programming